Disney Plus sign-up: cheapest prices and money-saving bundles

 This bundle is one of the best cheap Disney Plus deals we've seen.
 Find out more here.

-After a month of Disney Plus making headlines with shows like The Mandalorian, there are more than a few reasons to consider grabbing a Disney Plus sign-up.
-To begin with, its library is stocked with well over 600 films, TV episodes, and documentaries to keep you busy over the festive period.
-As such, it's a solid Christmas gift for yourself or the Disney fan in your life.
-Secondly, Marvel shows like Falcon and the Winter Soldier are coming exclusively to the new streaming service in 2020.
-Basically?
-Big things are on the way, and Disney Plus is the only place to see them.
+To help you save time as well as money, our team's hunted down the best and cheapest offers on a Disney Plus sign-up.
+You'll find these below.
+It's worth popping back every now and then over the Christmas period, too; this page is regularly updated with all the latest offers by our deal-finding software, so it's always up to date.
+To get you started and answer any questions you might have, we've also thrown in a few handy tips like your own personal Jiminy Cricket (except we give you bargains rather than pearls of wisdom).

-To save you both time and money, we've found the cheapest offers on a Disney Plus sign-up along with some handy tips for good measure (like your very own Jiminy Cricket, I guess).
-And don't worry, it's not complicated.
-Getting your hands on the streaming service is easy if you're based in the US, Canada, Australia, New Zealand, or the Netherlands.
-Seriously - all you have to do is pop over to the Disney Plus website, follow any on-screen instructions, and start watching.
-You can also try before you buy if you're not fully convinced yet.
-There's a seven-day Disney Plus free trial for all standard sign-ups, meaning you won't have to jump in blind.
+And don't worry, it's not a complicated process.
+If you live in the US, Canada, Australia, New Zealand, or the Netherlands, all you need to do is visit the Disney Plus website and follow its on-screen instructions.
+Grabbing a standard membership will net you a seven-day Disney Plus free trial as well, allowing you to try before you buy.

-Disney Plus isn't too expensive, either.
+Not that Disney Plus is overly expensive.
 A normal membership in the US is only $6.99 per month, and it also streams in 4K and HDR (something you have to pay extra for with many other services).
 There's even a bundle that gets you Disney Plus, Hulu, and ESPN+ for $12.99 per month - the same cost as a month of Netflix.
 And if you already have ESPN+ and/or Hulu?
 Disney will reduce the price.
 They're hitting all the right notes, in other words.

 As for everyone else around the world, don't worry - you'll be able to jump on the Disney Plus train before long.
 More specifically, Disney Plus is going live in the UK, France, and Germany as of March 31 2020.
 Although that delay is a shame, at least there will be 600+ movies, shows, and documentaries to catch up on when it does eventually land.
 And in the meantime, you can always fill that Mickey Mouse-shaped void with the excellent Disney Villainous board game and the Disney Villainous expansions.